 Failed assessements can be repeated once.
 Always the second attempt counts.
 The accepted number of insufficient grades is regulated in the plan of studies.

-You are allowed to compensate 0 to 3 insufficient grades according to your study program (study plan).
+The compensation rules are laid down in the study plan.
 Compensation means: the insufficient grades will be counted and the final mark (an average of each mark weighted according to the number of credit points) must be 4.0 or higher.

 The "examiners list" indicates who is entitled to supervise BSc theses, MSc theses, and PhD theses, and who is entitled as an examiner for the oral defense of MSc and doctoral theses at GIUB.